 Introduction to Fes

 Fes is thought to be the oldest city of Morocco.
 It was founded in the 9th century AD and grew fast, not lastly because of all the Jews that were given refuge, bringing lots of trade business with them.
+It is also the oldest of the 4 Imperial Cities of Morocco.

 It was always a stronghold against the Berber tribes in the mountains and remains today a city almost exclusively populated by Arab Moroccans.